samitha278/bigram-character-level-language-model/README.md

 # Bigram Character-Level Language Model

-A simple character-level bigram language model built with PyTorch.
+A Biagram character level bigram language model built with PyTorch.
 It can train on a dataset of names/words and then generate new samples character by character.

 ---